View Roger Danner's Obituary on Charlotte.com and share memories

 Mr. Roger Wayne Danner, loving husband, father and grandfather, 78, passed away Friday, March 15, 2019, at Accordius Health at Gastonia, surrounded by his loving family.

-Be the first to share your memories or express your condolences in the Guest Book for Roger Wayne Danner.

-A memorial service is scheduled for 2:00 pm Monday, March 18, 2019, at Lady's Funeral Home Chapel.
+A memorial service was held 2:00 pm Monday, March 18, 2019, at Lady's Funeral Home Chapel.
 Rev. Marty Tobin will officiate.
 A private family graveside will be held at a later time at Bear Creek Baptist Church in Davie County.

-The family will receive friends from 12 to 1:45 pm Monday at Lady's Funeral Home.
+The family received friends from 12 to 1:45 pm Monday at Lady's Funeral Home.

 Mr. Danner was born February 11, 1941 in Davie County, where he grew up on a farm.
 He was a former member of Mulberry Baptist Church in Charlotte.
 He was a member at Berryhill Baptist Church in Charlotte, where he served as a Sunday School Teacher and an usher.
 He enjoyed gardening, fishing and loved the Atlanta Braves.
 Mr. Danner and his family spent many Friday nights at Twin Top Fish Camp in Gastonia.
 Roger also enjoyed reading his newspapers.